Indiana State Archives Reading Room

 - Cotton protective gloves will be used for handling all photographs / negatives, and certain documents at the archivist's discretion.
 Gloves are available at the reference desk.

-- Citations to records in the Indiana State Archives in both published and non-published works and exhibitions will read, "Indiana State Archives, Commission on Public Records."
+- Citations to records in the Indiana State Archives in both published and non-published works and exhibitions will read, "Indiana State Archives, Indiana Archives and Records Administration."

 - Requests for records will be handled one at a time and in the order they were received.

-- Records will be retrieved from remote stacks locations until one half hour before closing time.
-Patrons will be requested to stop and return Archives materials ten minutes before closing time.
+- Records will be retrieved from remote stacks locations until thirty (30) minutes before closing time.
+Patrons will be requested to stop and return Archives materials ten (10) minutes before closing time.

 - Reproductions are provided to patrons at a cost and according to established procedures.
 The Indiana State Archives will weigh the need for preservation from deterioration or mutilation of original records when receiving a request to inspect or copy records.
-No personal scanning or camera equipment is permitted to be used to record documents at the State Archives.
+Personal scanning or camera equipment is permittedonly after approval by the archivist on duty.
+(IC 5-15-5.1-)

-- The Indiana State Archives takes no responsibility for the patron's misues of copyright.
+- The Indiana State Archives takes no responsibility for the patron's misuse of copyright.